MarkKurzeja/markkurzeja.github.io/content/post/rff_intro.md

 plt.show()
 ```

-The `gamma` and `lambda_reg` parameters determine specific properties of the
-kernel fit. `gamma` roughly controls the 'width' or 'frequency' of the kernel
-and `lambda_reg` roughly controls the amount of potential over-fitting (using
-a mechanism similar to ridge regressions).

 In RFF, the parameter `R` sets the number of random projections used to build
 the kernel estimator.
 Larger values of `R` yield better approximations, on